Skip to the content.

 --host <host> Public host where the receiver is reachable. https:// is assumed unless you pass an explicit http:// URL.

---check After printing the URL, probe the receiver’s secret-gated health endpoint to verify the host is reachable, case-calendar is the service answering, and the secret in .env matches the one the running receiver expects.
+--check After printing the URL, probe the receiver’s secret-gated health endpoint to verify the host is reachable, Case Calendar is the service answering, and the secret in .env matches the one the running receiver expects.

 --check is the single command that catches the common deployment failure modes: a Cloudflare access policy intercepting the path, a stale Caddy config pointing at the wrong port, or a secret mismatch between the config file and the running daemon.